- Department, Office, or School

 Born and bred just outside Liverpool in the UK, Professor Abbotson ventured to American shores in 1990 and finally found Rhode Island College in 1999, where she has taught ever since.
 While she has created and taught a variety of courses at the college, her main field is Modern and Contemporary Drama.
 A leading scholar on the work of Arthur Miller, Professor Abbotson has published three books and many articles on this seminal American writer.
 She has been President of the Arthur Miller Society, currently serves on their board, and manages their website and FaceBook page.
 She was the first interviewee on the ongoing Arthur Miller Society Podcast, that aired Oct.
-2020, https://www.buzzsprout.com/1295477.
+2020.
 She is also the Performance Editor for the Arthur Miller Journal, was one of a panel of experts to discuss Arthur Miller on Tom Ashbrook's On Point, NPR, 12 Feb., 2005, and has been invited to talk about Miller at a number of area theaters and conferences.
 Professor Abbotson has also published pieces on playwrights such as Tennessee Williams, Sam Shepard, Thornton Wilder, Paula Vogel, Mae West, William Inge, August Wilson, and Eugene O’Neill, and the work of Director Ivo van Hove.
 But her research interests extend beyond Drama to include Film, Children’s and Adolescent Literature, The Short Story, Ethnic Literatures, and much of Twentieth Century British and American Literature.
 She even published an essay on Wallace and Gromit!
 Her essay on This I Believe, Rhode Island.
 NPR, was aired on 25 July, 2012, and was about the joy she gets in watching her dog run.
-Her latest published book was Modern American Drama: Playwriting in the 1950s (Methuen, 2019), and she is currently the series editor for twelve individual student editions of Miller’s best known plays for Methuen for which she has solicited writers from around the world, forthcoming 2022.
+Her latest published book was Modern American Drama: Playwriting in the 1950s (Methuen, 2019), and she was series editor for twelve individual student editions of Miller’s best known plays for Methuen for which she has solicited writers from around the world which are all coming out in 2022.

 B.A.
 Loughborough University